Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     optional arguments:
       -h, --help            show this help message and exit --program PROGRAM, -p PROGRAM
-                            This module can predict riboswitch and RNA thermometer.
-Please assign which features that you want to detect.
+                            Please assign the query feature.
 The options are "riboswitch", "thermometer", "both".
 Default is both.
       --infernal_path INFERNAL_PATH, -if INFERNAL_PATH
-                            Please assign the folder of Infernal(where is cmscan and cmsearch located).
+                            Please assign the folder of Infernal (where is cmscan and cmsearch located).
       --riboswitch_ID RIBOSWITCH_ID, -ri RIBOSWITCH_ID
                             If --program is "riboswitch" or "both", please assigh